gamblevore/speedie/README.md

 # General Features #
-* Modern simple language, slightly more expressive than Python.
+* Modern language, slightly more expressive than Python.
 * Compiled apps run faster than apps made in idiomatic C++.
-* Compiles fast too.
+* Fast compilation.
 * Object-oriented programming model
 * Cross-platform.
 Create shell tools and GUI apps
-* Easy communication across multiple processes (IPC).
+* Message-passing-interface lets your multiple-processes talk.
 * Has an awesome IDE, “Perry”.
-* Use one language, thats great at multiple areas:
+* Stick with one language, when your needs change:
-    * Fast at heavy-duty data-processing
+    * Fast: When you are doing heavy-duty data-processing
-    * Making tools with few lines of code
+    * Expressive: When making tools with few lines of code
-    * Writing large well-structured programs
+    * Type-safe and modern: Allows writing large complex programs
-    * Create cross-platform GUI (or shell) apps
+    * The GUI and everything else is cross-platform.
 * Works natively with Jeebox...
-Probably the best way to learn how to use Jeebox.
+Learn how to use Jeebox!
 * Not controlled by big-tech.

-Speedie has been written as a passion project with a large amount of hacker-mentality, and it's source code reflects that ;D I did delete most of the rude comments before release, but still... dont expect "corporate behaviour".
+Speedie has been written as a passion project with a large amount of hacker-mentality, and it's source code reflects that ;D Dont expect "corporate behaviour".
+But do expect love for the project and the community.

-If you'd like to financially support the ongoing development of Speedie, consider [sponsoring through GitHub](https://github.com/sponsors/gamblevore).
+If you'd like to support the ongoing development of Speedie, consider [sponsoring through GitHub](https://github.com/sponsors/gamblevore).

 Speedie right now, compiles to C++.
 I am writing a VM for Speedie, so it won't NEED C++, but being able to is a great property to have, so that property will remain.